Irisimoo/Irisimoo/README.md

 ## 🌷 Hi!
 I'm Iris
 - 💻 Computer science and statistics student at the University of Waterloo
-- 💭 Interested in backend software development, robotics, big data, and sustainable technology
+- 💭 Interested in backend software development, robotics, and sustainable technology
 - 😽 I like baking, badminton, board games, audiobooks, and cats

 **What I've been up to**